 The treatment of purchasing a van is completely different for both ‘benefit in kind’ and corporation tax purposes, and sometimes a vehicle classed as a van for tax purposes may be acceptable to an employee/director as a company vehicle.

-Author: Sam Baldwin, Business Services Accountant, Plus Accounting
+Author: Sam Baldwin, Business Services Manager, Plus Accounting

 Any views or opinions represented in this blog are personal, belong solely to the blog owner and do not represent those of Plus Accounting.
 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site